Parker-Zhang/Shaping-CLF-MCBF/README.md

 # Shaping-CLF-MCBF

-This repository contains the code corresponding to the paper titled: **Deadlock-Aware Control for Multi-Robot Coordination with Multiple Safety Constraints**.
+This repository contains the code corresponding to the paper:

+**Deadlock-Aware Control for Multi-Robot Coordination with Multiple Safety Constraints**, in *IEEE Transactions on Robotics*, doi: 10.1109/TRO.2025.3600159.

 The proposed framework focuses on detecting and avoiding deadlocks in multi-robot systems while ensuring safety and performance through the use of Control Lyapunov Functions (CLFs) and Control Barrier Functions (CBFs).

-**Note**: This repository currently contains an example of robots encountering each other in a narrow passage; the complete code will be made publicly available upon the paper’s publication.

 ## Features
 - **Distributed Control Framework**